fastify/fastify/docs/Guides/Detecting-When-Clients-Abort.md

 ## Introduction

 Fastify provides request events to trigger at certain points in a request's lifecycle.
+However, there isn't a mechanism built-in to detect unintentional client disconnection scenarios such as when the client's internet connection is interrupted.
 This guide covers methods to detect if and when a client intentionally aborts a request.
-There isn't, though, a mechanism built-in to detect unintentional client disconnection scenariors such as when the client's internet connection is interupted.

 Keep in mind, Fastify's clientErrorHandler is not designed to detect when a client aborts a request.
 This works in the same way as the standard Node HTTP